flybywiresim/docs/docs/fbw-a32nx/feature-guides/autopilot-fbw.md

 ***

-### Mapping of events to control autopilot / autothrust
+### Mapping of Events to Control Autopilot / Autothrust

 ⚠️ Not all events are working and it's also difficult to map all default events because there is no 100% match.